MMIV-ML/BMED365/Lab1-mpMRI-glioma/Lab-optional-imaging/README.md

 (optional for ELMED219)

-### Before you start on this optional Lab on imaging (also introducing MRI and IMC):
+### Before you start on this recommended Lab on imaging (also introducing MRI and IMC):

 #### Activate the environment (see local [`setup.md`](../../setup.md)):